|

 of RV to use.
 For us, a fifth wheel trailer pulled by a truck was the

-best choice.
+pulled with an F550.
 We thought we chose the ultimate tow vehicle when we

 purchased our Ford F550.
 We were wrong!